 Compliance Monitoring charges are determined by Horizons Regional Council’s elected Councillors following a public consultation process.

-You can make submissions to Horizons' Draft Annual Plan during the consultation process in April each year, and during the three-yearly Long-Term Council Community Plan consultation process.
-For more information on how to get involved, please contact Horizons' customer services team on toll free number 0508 800 800.
+You can make submissions on Horizons' Draft Annual Plan during the consultation process in April each year, and during the three-yearly Long-Term Plan consultation process.
+For further information on how to get involved, please contact Ed Duggan (Horizons’ Strategic Financial Planner) on 0508 800 800.

 6. What do I get for my money?